bmeviauac01/softwarelab1/docs/GitHub.md

 1. [Register](https://github.com/join) a GitHub account if you don't have one yet.

-1. Open the link in the exercise description to create your repository.
+1. Open the course page in Moodle and find the invitation URL.
+This link is different for each lab; make sure to use the right one.

 1. If needed, authorize the _GitHub Classroom_ application to use your account data.
 (This page will be displayed the first time you click the link in the previous step.)